This post is part of my Organize Pretty Series!

 What you do:

-fill your spray bottle with bottled water, leave room at the top for 2 tbs of fabric softener and 2 tbs of isopropyl alcohol.
+Fill your spray bottle with bottled water, and leave room at the top for 2 tbs of fabric softener and 2 tbs of isopropyl alcohol.
 Now the ratios will actually depend on the amount of water you use.
 Shake and spray!

 PS I once was told that the phrase “rule of thumb” originated from the rule that back in the day, a man wasn’t allowed to hit his wife with a stick thicker than his thumb.
 Not true, I looked it up.